 Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume II: Restoration & Redemption continues our examination of the biblical prophets, picking up where Volume I left off, covering salvation history from the Babylonian Exile through the time of Jesus—including a look at Old Testament prophecy in the book of Revelation.
 Volume II of Thus Says the LORD: God Speaks Through His Servants the Prophets has been granted an imprimatur from the Most Reverend William M. Joensen, Ph.D., bishop of the Diocese of Des Moines.

-see more related commentary: time in the Gospel According to John in the Lost in Translation archives
+see more related commentary: forgiveness in the Lost in Translation archives

 Each month, Catholics support the leader of the universal Church through Pope Leo XIV’s Worldwide Prayer Network.
-This March, the Holy Father will be praying that all nations move to effective disarmament, particularly nuclear disarmament, and that world leaders choose the path of dialogue and diplomacy instead of violence.
+This April, the Holy Father will be praying for priests experiencing moments of vocational crisis, that these men may find the accompaniment they need and that their communities may support them with understanding and prayer.

 Every Turning to God’s Word Bible study carries an imprimatur